ChinikaC/ChinikaC/README.md

 - 🧠 I am a psychology graduate who is currently studying to change careers.
 - 🥞 I now aspire to become a <b>Full Stack Software Engineer.</b>
-- 💻 I am currently apart of the Bright Network Technology Academy - a Full Stack Software Engineer Training Programme.
+- 💻 I am currently a part of the Bright Network Technology Academy - a Full Stack Software Engineer Training Programme.
 - 🌐 Programming languages, libaries and frameworks that I am familiar with include:
   - <b> Java
   - SQL